You will notice

 in your and your vet's opinion very little or no chance of curing or

-controlling this pain or discomfort and regaining quality of life;
+improving the situation and regaining quality of life;

 then consider

-Quality of Life Scale (2004) Canine and Feline Geriatric Oncology Honoring the Human-Animal
+Quality of life scale (2004) Canine and Feline Geriatric Oncology Honoring the Human-Animal

-Bond, Blackwell Publishing, Table 10.1, released 2006, which can be
+Bond, Villalobos A Blackwell Publishing, Table 10.1, released 2007 can be

 helpful in determining whether it is time to say goodbye.